Are you aware that 1 in 30 of the children, young people and adults is autistic?

 Who is delivering your training?
 Is it done with autistic people, and is it designed by autistic people?
 What input did autistic people have?
 Have they checked it and said it is accurate?

 I've seen a lot of dreadful 'training' happening in churches, from people who have ended up describing us in appalling ways that have made it harder to disclose, not easier.
+Myths about individuals alleged to be autistic, from decades ago, who allegedly did X or Y to someone.
+It's scapegoating, in that context.

 Please, get some good advice.